wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/faq.md

 iSize H=1440
 ```

+Then, in-game, go to Settings/Tweaks and type "ultrawide" in the search bar.
+Enable the Ultrawide Support tweak by clicking it
+in the panel on the lefthand side, then exit and restart the game so it takes effect.

 ### What do these installation instructions mean?

 Review the [How to Install Mods](mo2#how-to-install-mods) section for how the guide presents